 That "resheth" means any beginning, but never means eternity -- without time, or eternal duration before the beginning spoken of -- is evident from the following verses: Deuteronomy 11:12; 21:17; Job 8:7; 42:12; Psalm 111:10; Proverbs 1:7; 17:14; Ecclesiastes 7:8; Isaiah 46:10; Jeremiah 26:1; 28:1; Micah 1:13.
 That "arche" means any beginning, but never means eternity -- without time, or eternal duration before the beginning spoken of -- is evident from the following passages: Matthew 19:4,8; 24:8,21; Mark 1:1; Luke 1:2; John 2:11; 6:64; 8:25,44; 16:4; Acts 11:15; Philippians 4:15; Hebrews 1:10; 3:14; 7:3; 2 Peter 3:4; 1 John 1:1; 2:7,13,14,24; 3:8,11; 2 John 5,6; Revelation 1:8; 3:14.

-Of course, for God there was no beginning.
+Of course, for the God and Father of Jesus (Micah 5:4; Ephesians 1:3), there was no beginning.
 "Blessed be Jehovah, the God of Israel, From everlasting and to everlasting.
 Amen, and Amen.."
 (Psalm 41:13, American Standard Version) He is "from everlasting to everlasting".
 (Psalm 90:2) There was a time when he was all alone.
-Being alone he began his creative work, we believe, first, by bringing the material universe into existence.
-Thus the "beginning" for the actual physical heavens and the physical earth -- the material universe, was before the six days of creation referred to in Exodus 20:11; 31:17. -- Nehemiah 9:6; Psalm 8:3; Isaiah 44:24.
+Being alone, he began his creative work.

 Was God's attribute of 'wisdom' "brought forth" at some time?
 No, his attribute of wisdom has always been.
 It did not need to be brought forth.
-Thus Proverbs 8:22 refers to a person, Jesus, and not to God's attribute of wisdom, since God's attribute of wisdom has always existed.
+Thus Proverbs 8:22 appears to be referring to a person, Jesus, and not to God's attribute of wisdom, since God's attribute of wisdom has always existed.
 Earlier in Proverbs 8 Wisdom is being personified as an attribute; however beginning with verse 8 we see a change in its application from an attribute to a person who actually had a beginning, who was "brought forth" before there were oceans and seas, before there were mountains and hills, before the earth [land area, not the planet -- Genesis 1:10] and fields were made.
-Thus we read of "Christ Jesus, who was made to us wisdom from God, and righteousness and sanctification, and redemption." -- 1 Corinthians 1:30.
+Thus, we read of "Christ Jesus, who was made to us wisdom from God, and righteousness and sanctification, and redemption." -- 1 Corinthians 1:30.

 ========